pitchmuc/aepp/docs/dataTypeManager.md

     save as csv with the title used.
 Not title, used "unknown_fieldGroup_" + timestamp.
 * description : OPTIONAL : If you want to have the description used (default False)
 * xdmType : OPTIONAL : If you want to retrieve the xdm Data Type (default False)
+* required : OPTIONAL : Provide an extra column `required` to specify which fields are set as required

 ### to_xdm
 Return the Data Type definition as XDM